NAGA Cites “Structural Headwinds” as 2025 Revenue Holds Steady, but EBITDA Falls

 “In 2026, we are pushing to an AI-first approach across marketing, operations, business growth, and execution,” said Octavian Patrascu, CEO of The NAGA Group.

-Interestingly, two other brokers, FXCM and eToro, cited the use of AI in their operations to justify large layoffs.
+NAGA's AI-first strategy aligns with broader industry trends, though other brokers, such as FXCM and eToro, cited AI use in their operations to justify large layoffs.
 However, it appeared to be AI-washing, with struggling eToro shares and Tradu, the sister brand of FXCM, recently shutting its CFD offerings.

 About the Author: Arnab Shome